Massless limit of massive self-interacting vector fields: A non-covariant formulation

 \section{A non-covariant formulation}

-For convenience, we follow the notation based on Ref.~\cite{Hell2022}, and the signature of the space-time metric is $(+,-,\dots,-)$ in the upcoming sections.
+This section briefly review the non-covariant formulation, is originally discussed in ~\cite{Hell2022,Hell:2021YM}.
+For convenience, we follow the notation based on Ref.~\cite{Hell2022} in the upcoming sections.
 In this section, we express the free theories of Proca fields in their propagating degree of freedom~\cite{Demozzi2009,Hell2022,Hell_2022,Hell:2021YM} for flat space-time.
 We use commas to denote the derivative with respect to the corresponding coordinate $x^{\mu}$.
 The action for the Proca theory is given by

 where

 is the field strength tensor for the vector field $X_{\mu}$.
 We break down the spatial component of the vector field into longitudinal and transverse parts as

 The transverse modes are denoted by \(X_i^T\), and the longitudinal mode by \(\chi\).$X_0$ is the non-propagating component in Proca theory.
 Taking the variation of the Proca action with respect to it yields a constraint